ranjeet6979/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 3. **Continuous Deployment** — how it differs from Delivery, when teams use it
    <br>This involces pushing the code to VCS, build/compile the code, testing pushed code and deploy the code.

+#### 1. Continuous Integration (CI)
+* **Definition:** Developers frequently merge code into a central repository multiple times a day.
+Each merge triggers automated builds and tests to catch bugs and integration conflicts immediately.
+* **Software Example:** Multiple developers work on a ride-sharing app.
+When a developer pushes code for a new "fare estimator" feature, an automated server instantly builds the app and runs tests to ensure it does not break the existing login or GPS systems.
+* **Simple Analogy:** Every time a baker adds a new ingredient to the mixing bowl, they stir it and taste a spoonful immediately.
+This catches mistakes (like using salt instead of sugar) before baking.

+#### 2. Continuous Delivery
+* **Definition:** This extends CI by automatically building, testing, and preparing code changes for release.
+The software is always in a deployable state, but actual deployment to live users requires a final manual approval.
+* **Software Example:** A healthcare platform updates its patient portal.
+The system automatically tests the new code and moves it to a staging environment.
+The product manager then reviews it and manually clicks "Deploy" during a weekend maintenance window.
+* **Simple Analogy:** The baker bakes the cake, decorates it, and boxes it up on the counter.
+The cake is 100% ready, but it sits there until the shop manager approves it and hands it to the buyer.

+#### 3. Continuous Deployment
+* **Definition:** This removes human intervention entirely from the release pipeline.
+Every code change that passes all automated testing stages is automatically deployed directly to production and live users within minutes.
+* **Software Example:** Streaming platforms like Netflix use this approach.
+If a developer fixes a minor UI bug on the video player page, the code passes automated tests and goes live to millions of users worldwide immediately without needing a manager's sign-off.
+* **Simple Analogy:** The bakery uses an automated vending machine.
+As soon as a cake is baked and wrapped, the machine immediately dispenses it directly to the waiting customer without human intervention.

 Write one real-world example for each.